 In addition, you can also email us directly at [email protected] if you would prefer.

 mabl is an automated testing service that is powered by machine intelligence.
-You can use mabl to identify regressions in the functionality of your applications (currently internet-accessible web sites and web applications).
+You can use mabl to identify regressions in the functionality of your web sites applications.

 When you set up your first application, mabl begins to execute default tests that apply to most web sites and web applications.
 In order to complete these tests, mabl only needs to know where to access your application (URL) and, if applicable, which credentials to use to log in.
 The default tests are smart enough to figure out how to log in and traverse links for most applications.

-Beyond these default tests, you’ll want to train mabl how to test your application using the Chrome Extension.
+Beyond these default tests, you’ll want to train mabl how to test your application using the mabl Trainer.

-mabl accesses your application via Chrome browser sessions running in compute containers hosted on cloud infrastructure. mabl follows journeys to complete specific operations, captures the output, processes the results, and feeds information and insights back to you via the mabl application.
+Mabl accesses your application via Chrome browser sessions running in compute containers and virtual machines hosted on cloud infrastructure.
+Mabl follows tests to complete specific operations, captures the output, processes the results, and feeds information and insights back to you via the mabl application.

 Please refer to the pricing page for more information on our pricing structure.

-When you create an application, mabl adds two default journeys and corresponding plans automatically.
+When you create an application, mabl adds two default tests and corresponding plans automatically:

-The first journey is a basic smoke test that visits the base URL of your environment and logs in, if applicable.
-The plan is configured to test that journey every 30 minutes and any time you notify mabl of a deployment of the application to a particular environment.
+Visit home page: The first test is a basic smoke test that visits the base URL of your environment and logs in, if applicable.
+The plan is configured to test that test every 30 minutes and any time you notify mabl of a deployment of the application to a particular environment.

-The second journey is a crawl through your entire application.
-With this journey, mabl loads your base URL, visits each of the linked pages, visits each of the links on those pages, and so forth. mabl will follow up to 50 layers of links within your domain.
+Link crawler: The second test is a crawl through your entire application.
+With this test, mabl loads your base URL, visits each of the linked pages, visits each of the links on those pages, and so forth. mabl will follow up to 50 layers of links within your domain.
 It will also load external links but it will not “crawl” pages outside of your domain.
-The plan for that journey specifies that it will be tested every 24 hours and any time you notify mabl of a deployment of the application to a particular environment.
+The plan for that test specifies that it will be tested every 24 hours and any time you notify mabl of a deployment of the application to a particular environment.

-Yes! mabl provides a REST API that you can call from your CI/CD tool to notify mabl of new deployments.
+Yes! mabl maintains native plugins for Jenkins and Bamboo.
+Likewise, mabl provides a REST API that you can call from your CI/CD tool to notify mabl of new deployments.
 These deployment events will trigger the execution of any test policies that are configured to fire when a deployment occurs.
 You can find the API keys and a CURL command builder for your account on the Settings page within the mabl web interface.

 In addition, mabl can integrate with webhooks.
 You can find more information about them here in the docs.

-Yes! mabl provides a Chrome extension that you can use to define journeys that are specific to your application.
-You can then define Plans to test those Journeys on a schedule or when a new deployment occurs.
+Yes!
+The mabl Trainer can be used to define tests that are specific to your application.
+You can then define Plans to test those tests on a schedule or when a new deployment occurs.

 By default, mabl provides insights when:

-- She is unable to login using credentials that you provided for your test account.
+- mabl is unable to login using credentials that you provided for your test account.

-- She is unable to load your homepage or login page.
+- mabl is unable to load your homepage or login page.